 Hákon Gunnarsson is an Icelandic writer who has an MA in comparative literature who has written fiction and non-fiction.
 Even though he did at one point want to become a novelist, he fell for the short story, and sticks mostly to that form these days.
 His work has appeared in literary journals and anthologies in Icelandic and English.

-Huang Guosheng, born in Maoming, Guangdong, China in 1969, is a member of the Guangdong Provincial Writers Association, and the Translators Association of China.
-His Chinese novel Shenzhen Dream won the fourth place in the China Novel Contest and was longlisted for the ninth Maodun Literary Prize.
-He’s an international businessman and bilingual Chinese-English writer in Shenzhen, China.
+Huang Guosheng, born in Maoming, Guangdong, China in 1969, is a member of the Guangdong Province Association of Writers, and the Translators Association of China.
+His Chinese novel Shenzhen Dream won fourth prize in the China Novel Contest and was longlisted in the ninth Maodun Literary Prize.
+He’s an international businessman & dual Chinese-English writer in Shenzhen, China.

 Melissa Hunter Gurney is a Brooklyn based independent writer as well as the founder of GAMBA Magazine and GAMBA Z’s Artist Residency.
 She is connected to the artist life as seen throughout South America and writes for La Gente Descalza (The Barefoot People).
 Her work can be seen in various independent magazines including The Opiate, Those That This, Across the Margin and Post (Blank).